jgrossi/elephpant.me/README.md

 - You can add your herd
 - See ranking
     - global / per country
-- Find people to tradecação
+- Find people to trade

 ### Stack: